 You can start learning FreeCAD within courses of the Aerospace Engineering Department at the Faculty of Mechanical Engineering, University of Belgrade (for more information contact us at email@example.com).

-Whole technical and other documentation is given under the terms of Open Source Hardware Definition 1.0.
-Open source hardware is hardware whose design is made publicly available so that anyone can study, modify, distribute, make, and sell the design or hardware based on that design.
-Open source hardware gives people the freedom to control their technology while sharing knowledge and encouraging commerce through the open exchange of designs.
+Whole technical and other documentation is given under the terms of the license CERN-OHL-P version 2.
+Open source hardware is a hardware whose design is made publicly available so that anyone can study, modify, distribute, make, and sell the design or hardware based on that design.
+Open source hardware gives people a freedom to control their technology while sharing knowledge and encouraging commerce through the open exchange of designs.